 How to Automatically Post from RSS Feed to Social Platforms?

-Identify a Website with Relevant and Quality content that you want to share on your Social Media.
-It could be your own website if you want to push your own blog posts on social platforms.
+Identify a Website with Relevant and Quality content that you want to share on your social media for real estate.
+It could be your website if you want to push your blog posts on social platforms.

-First, create a list of websites that share content that is well-suited for your target audience.
+First, create a portfolio on your website that shares well-suited content for your target audience.
 While creating the list, you need to ensure a couple of things, including:

 - Does the website publish content regularly?